haskell-servant/haskell-servant.github.io/getting-started/index.md

 ## The `EitherT ServantErr IO` monad

 At the heart of the handlers is the monad they run in, namely `EitherT ServantErr IO`.
 One might wonder: why this monad?
-The answer is that it somehow is the simplest monad with the following properties:
+The answer is that it is the simplest monad with the following properties:

 - it lets us both return a successful result (with the `Right` branch of `Either`) or "fail" with a descriptive error (with the `Left` branch of `Either`);
 - it lets us perform IO, which is absolutely vital since most webservices exist as interfaces to databases that we interact with in `IO`;
-- it's a monad and thus lets us run a sequence of effectful actions (that can all fail and thus abort the whole computation early).

 Let's recall some definitions.